updated 7/2021 tpg

 Problem solved.
 AWRF no longer occurs in HRA if the RAIL safe zone is respected.
 Meanwhile trunionosis in THR is a cause for failure in 1-5% case by 10 years and no solution is in sight.

 Why Uncemented Implants?

 All HRA use uncemented bone -in growth fixation on the socket side.
 Most brands including the BHR are cemented on the femoral side.
 We have demonstrated that uncemented fixation on the femoral side gives superior results to cement.
 Cement is a brittle acrylic material that heats up during implantation (polymerization reaction) burning the femoral head and increasing the chance of early femoral failure.
 It also is subject to fatigue failure over time resulting in implant loosening type failure.
 With uncemented femoral components we have had a 100% bone ingrowth rate.
-We have had only one early femoral failure (fracture or head collapse, only 1/5000 has come loose since 2007.
+0.4% fail due to neck fracture or head collapse, only 1/5000 has come loose since 2007.
 My femoral loosening rate with cement was 1% by 10 years when I used cement before 2007.
 We can demonstrate no difference in the early femoral failure rate between cemented and uncemented femoral implants.
 The difference in late loosening between cemented and uncemented femoral is 1% vs 0.05% at 10 years, this is statistically significant.

 Why Minimally Invasive Surgery?